MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 #### Example emails to send

-**Subject**: ATTENTION: Decision to Migrate from Egnyte to Office 365
+**Subject**: ATTENTION: Decision to Migrate from Egnyte to Microsoft 365

-**Message**: A few months ago, management decided we will be leaving Egnyte and transition to Office 365.
-In Office 365, all employees will have access to cloud storage and its included apps.
+**Message**: A few months ago, management decided we will be leaving Egnyte and transition to Microsoft 365.
+In Microsoft 365, all employees will have access to cloud storage and its included apps.

 We manage the migration to ensure all of our data gets transfered securely and efficiently.
 Let me know if you have any questions or concerns about the process.
 </br>

 **Subject**: ATTENTION: Important Info Regarding Cloud Data Migration

-**Message**: As you know from prior emails, we are moving from Egnyte to Office 365 as our cloud storage provider.
+**Message**: As you know from prior emails, we are moving from Egnyte to Microsoft 365 as our cloud storage provider.

 To assist in this migration, we ask all employees to finish working and upload any last changes to files in Egnyte by 17:00 PT on Friday, April 7, 2020.
 Changes to files or data in Egnyte after this time are not moved.

-On Monday, April 10, 2020, all employees will be using Office 365.
+On Monday, April 10, 2020, all employees will be using Microsoft 365.

 Questions and concerns can be directed to your immediate manager and/or our technical support staff via the usual channels.